The Huns also called Xiongnu, a nomadic pastoral people who invaded southeastern

 It would have been inconceivable that a pagan could prevail over God's own

 empire, against God's will.
-Therefore, pagan or not, he must have had God's
+Therefore, pagan or not, he must have had God's backing,

-to divine expectations and was being punished for its lapses.
+expectations and was being punished for its lapses.

 The battle of